 The top personal income tax rate is 35 percent, and the top corporate tax rate is 12.5 percent.
 Other taxes include value-added and real estate taxes.
-The overall tax burden equals 33.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 39.6 percent of total output (GDP), and budget deficits have averaged 0.7 percent of GDP.
-Public debt is equivalent to 108.0 percent of GDP.
+The overall tax burden equals 33.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 38.7 percent of the country’s output (GDP), and budget surpluses have averaged 0.7 percent of GDP.
+Public debt is equivalent to 99.3 percent of GDP.